 - What is a Managing Real Estate Broker, or Broker-Owner?

 - How Many Real Estate Brokers Own Their Brokerage

 If you’re thinking about taking the leap from agent to broker, start now.
 The process can be time consuming, but the benefits are great.
 You’ll be able to negotiate higher commission splits, and finally truly work for yourself and open your own brokerage.

 In order to get there, you’re going to have to take broker pre-licensing classes.
-We recommend Kaplan, which offers top-notch real estate licensing programs online.
-Click here to visit Kaplan, or read more in our Step-by-Step Guide to Becoming a Real Estate Broker.
+We recommend Brightwood, which offers top-notch real estate licensing programs online.
+Click here to visit Brightwood, or read more in our Step-by-Step Guide to Becoming a Real Estate Broker.

 How Much Is a Real Estate Broker Salary?